pablotheissen/Mouse-n-Key/README.md

 # mousenkey
-Mouse'n'Key – a tool for tracking/saving mouse movement and keyboard input on windows without using PyHook package
+Mouse'n'Key – a tool written in Python 3 for tracking/saving mouse movement and keyboard input on windows without using PyHook package